imTachu/ArchinotesX/ArchinotesX/README.md

 ## Building for production

-To optimize the archinotesx client for production, run:
+To optimize the ArchinotesX client for production, run:

     ./mvnw -Pprod clean package